Disclaimer: Affiliate links help us produce good content. Learn more.

 - Try to reconnect to a location multiple times.
 Unless you’re connecting to a specific or dedicated IP, you may be assigned a different one every time you try to connect to a location.

 - Check the app Settings menu and change the VPN protocol if possible.
-Usually, IKEv2 is said to be the fastest and one of the most secure protocols.
-However, it’s not always available.
-If privacy is not so important, you may also try OpenVPN UDP instead of TCP or something else.
+WireGuard is said to be the fastest and one of the most secure protocols.
+If it’s unavailable, your second choice should be IKEv2.
+You may also try OpenVPN UDP instead of TCP.
 Just make sure you’re not making yourself vulnerable with the outdated PPTP protocol.

 - Connect to the VPN server closest to your physical location.

 - Check the app Settings menu to see whether any special features are switched on, such as Obfuscation, StealthVPN, or Stunnel.
 These can slow you down.